StephenG453/amazon-automation/readme.md

 ### Notes

-- This framework can easily be added into a CI/CD server like Team City or Jenkins with user friendly and concise reporting
+- This framework can easily be added into a CI/CD server like Team City or Jenkins with user friendly and concise reporting (see jenkinsFile.groovy for a working example)